brandonyph/Text-Mining-With-R/README.md

     ## [5,]  1363  1460  1557  1654  1751  1848
     ## [6,]  1364  1461  1558  1655  1752  1849

-# Loop through all pdf files and count the keywords of each files one by one
+# Loop Through All Pdf Files and Count the Keywords In A Loop

 ``` r
 for (j in 1:length(files)) {